TABLE OF CONTENTS

 Sex therapy and coaching are two practices not often openly talked about.
 Unfortunately, This is mainly due to the current climate in the U.S. which is not exactly sex-positive.
 Opening up the conversation can be the hardest part of adult sex coaching.
-Businesses and service-providers in this industry are fighting an uphill battle.
-Societal acceptance and ability to openly market goods and services are a constant obstacle for merchants in this space.
+Businesses and service providers in this industry are fighting an uphill battle.
+Societal acceptance and the ability to openly market goods and services are a constant obstacle for high risk merchants in this space.
 Sex coaching services are a perfect example, with many feeling shameful for wanting to seek out help with intimacy-related issues.
 Beyond fighting the stigma, there are many aspects to consider when viewing the profession of a sex therapist or coach.

 Breaking the Therapy Stigma of Sex Coaching

 When people see or hear the word ‘therapy’ there is usually a negative connotation relating the individual to instability.
 Thankfully, the perception of sex therapy is beginning to change with more public acceptance and normalizing therapy.
 Although there can still be some residual negativity associated with reaching for outside help.

 Specifically, seeking counsel when it comes to emotions related to sex or intimacy is still very taboo.
 Commonly, men are particularly scrutinized in this area.
 This is the result of the archaic view that men should ‘man up’ or somehow miraculously know how to please any partner.
 Newsflash, there isn’t any wrong or right way to satisfy someone in the bedroom!
 Everyone comes with differing preference and experience that sets us apart.
 Even discussing emotional intimacy problems are viewed as being demasculinizing by the general public and media.